-Warren Village First Step is a one-year transitional living program for single women and women with children.
-First Step offers communal housing, case management, on-site life skills classes, volunteer opportunities and on-site staff to assist residents in becoming self-sufficient and obtaining permanent housing.
-We have 7 units for families and 6 units for single women.
+Warren Village First Step is a one-year transitional communal living program for women with children.
+First Step offers case management, life skills classes, volunteer opportunities and on-site staff to assist residents in achieving their goals towards self-sufficiency.

 First Step is a Warren Village program in partnership with Denver’s Road Home & the Denver Department of Human Services.